davidomotoso/Api-Jokes/README.md

 3. Click the "Random Jokes" button.

-4. he button text will change to "Please wait a sec..." indicating that the application is fetching a joke from the API.
+4. The button text will change to "Please wait a sec..." indicating that the application is fetching a joke from the API.

 5. Once the joke is fetched, it will be displayed on the screen in the designated output area.